Barry S. Myers

 - Founders Award.
 Southern Consortium for Injury Biomechanics.
 2008

-- Fellows.
+- Fellow.
 American Institute for Medical and Biological Engineering.
 2003